rfo909/CFT/doc/Doc.md

 if the call was ok or not.

-Dotted calls are made into predicate calls, by adding a '?' questionmark between the dot and the function name.
+All dotted calls are made into predicate calls, by adding a '?' questionmark between the dot and the function name.
 ```
 "sdf".?parseInt